unalunsal/Deep-Learning-Forecast-Models/README.md

-# Deep Learning Forecast Models for Macroeconomic Indicators
-I will be posting Deep Learning techniques that I used to forecast some U.S. Macroeconomic Indicators
+I will be posting forecast models that I used to forecast some U.S. Macroeconomic Indicators.
+Models are using Deep Learning Techniques.